 Project managers presented three options to the council in early August ranging from $10 to $13.8 million in total cost, but councilors bristled at endorsing one because the School Committee had not yet weighed in.
-Instead, they approved "the spirit of the project."
+Instead, they approved "."
 But at the time, councilors Michael Marks and Breanna Lungo-Koehn said they would like to see less costly options considered.

 In a meeting Aug.
 12, the School Committee endorsed a $13.8 million plan that would completely replace Medford High School's science labs with modern facilities.